The Beautiful Game

 - José Reina: Aka "Pepe" Reina.
 Second vice captain for Liverpool FC.
 Also widely considered one of the finest goalkeepers in the league and, indeed, the world.
 He is known for his exceptional shot-stopping and ball distribution and has won several league golden gloves awards.
 Surprisingly he isn't first-choice keeper for his country.
 However that is only because he is unfortunate enough to be Spanish, and consequently is competing for a place with...

 - Iker Casillas: Real Madrid keeper.
 He entered the team's youth system when he was a kid, and became a regular in the main team when he was just 18.
 Most capped goalkeeper in the Champions League.
 Has been included as the goalkeeper for the UEFA team of the year for four consecutive years at the time of writing.
-One of the very few players to have won EVERY major club and national championship title.
+One of the very few players to have won EVERY major club, national AND international championship title.
 Captain of Spain since the mid-2000s (when he was still in his mid-20s), easily one of best teams in the world at the moment, to the point of winning the World Cup in 2010 (the first time Spain won the ultimate football tournament in its history).
 Nicknamed "The Saint" or "Saint Casillas" for his almost miraculous ability to stop any shot sent at him, even from the penalty kick point (allowing Spain to pass on penalties against Ireland in 2002, Italy in 2008 and Portugal in 2012).

-- Tim Howard: Starting goalkeeper for Everton and the US Men's National Team before deciding to take a year-long break from international play in summer 2014.
-Since his arrival in England, Howard has helped Everton continue to compete with the likes of Arsenal, Tottenham, Chelsea, Manchester City, and Manchester United for the Champion's League spots, FA Cup, League Cup, etc. During the 2-1 loss against Belgium in the 2014 World Cup, Howard had 16 saves, the most of any goalkeeper in the last half-century of the tournament.
+- Tim Howard: Starting goalkeeper for Everton; was also starter for the US Men's National Team before deciding to take a year-long break from international play in summer 2014.
+Since his arrival in England, Howard has helped Everton continue to compete with the likes of Arsenal, Tottenham, Chelsea, Manchester City, and Manchester United for the Champions League spots, FA Cup, League Cup, etc. During the 2-1 loss against Belgium in the 2014 World Cup, Howard had 16 saves, the most of any goalkeeper in the last half-century of the tournament.

 - Brad Friedel: Another American goalkeeper in the Premier League.
 Friedel is the current record holder for consecutive appearances in the league, with 310, which he achieved via spells with Blackburn Rovers, Aston Villa and his current club, Tottenham Hotspur.
 His replacement was young French international keeper, Hugo Lloris. though Friedel still performs to a high standard as Tottenham's goalkeeper in cup competitions.
 He is the oldest player ever to play for both Villa and Tottenham Hotspur.

-- Brad Guzan: Yet another American keeper, who took over as main keeper for Aston Villa in 2012 (and is probably the biggest reason Villa remain in the Premiership); also serves as Tim Howard's backup for the US National team.
+- Brad Guzan: Yet another American keeper, who took over as main keeper for Aston Villa in 2012 (and is probably the biggest reason Villa remain in the Premiership); now the first-choice keeper for the USMNT during Howard's international sabbatical.